The Ultimate Guide to Credit Card Travel Rewards | Part 5

 There are some great services that help you locate discounted fares and mistake fares, such as Scott’s Cheap Flights.
 If you need four tickets but can only get three award flights, paying for the fourth isn’t the end of the world.

-Reduce the pain of paying cash by using a card like the Capital One Venture Rewards Credit Card or Barclay’s Arrival Plus to erase the cost, or use any card that earns you 3-5x bonus points.
+Reduce the pain of paying cash by using a card like the Capital One Venture Rewards Credit Card and using some of your miles to offset some (or all) of the cost, or use any card that earns you 3-5x bonus points.

 Key Points